top of page

 About us

-LSUK was founded in early 2014 by a group of people that met on a social media support group originally set up by the late Janet Norridge.
-Being frustrated by the lack of information and stories of erratic screening regimes throughout the UK, we came together to change things for people with LS and their families for the better.
+LSUK was founded in early 2014 by a group of people who met on a social media support group originally set up by the late Janet Norridge.
+Being frustrated by the lack of information and stories of erratic screening regimes throughout the UK, we came together to change things for the better for people with Lynch Syndrome (LS) and their families.

-We achieved registered charity status, after much hard work, in May 2015.
+We achieved registered charity status in May 2015, after much hard work.
 As a charity, we aim to offer support and the latest information to all people with LS.

-We are passionate in our mission to raises awareness both to the medical profession and the general public about this little known genetic condition and in the process helping to save lives.
+We are passionate in our mission to raise awareness of this little-known genetic condition, both to the medical profession and the general public, and in the process help to save lives.

 Mission statement